sagemath/trac_to_gh/Issue 8558.md

 CC:  @slel

-Keywords: gcd, pari, number field
+Keywords: gcd, pari, ntl, number field, days94

 Question arised here,

 http://groups.google.com/group/sage-devel/browse_thread/thread/0f5b029970e1a4e2/fcec7d0e35474fbd#fcec7d0e35474fbd

 univariate gcd is performed using euclidean algorithm, which causes explosion of coefficients and is slow but for trivial examples.
-Instead we should use pari that performs better.

-1.- Add a _pari_ function for absolute number fields taht work

-2.- Add gcd using pari for absolute number fields

-3.- For relative number fields, pass to an absolute representation.
+For relative number fields, pass to an absolute representation.
 This may be slow.
 But for the cases where this is slow the current implementation may be unfeasible.

 Issue created by migration from https://trac.sagemath.org/ticket/8558